TKomericki/Rhetos-wiki/Data-validations.md

 Task:

 > The validation `ItemFilter UncertainExplanations`,
-> in the example from a chapter above,
+> in the example from a section above,
 > has error message provided as a fixed string:
 >
 > ```c